BJP will win more than 200 seats in MP Assembly polls, says Nadda | Politics

 The BJP formed a government in Madhya Pradesh again in 2003 and remained in power for 15 years till 2018 when it lost to Congress by a narrow margin.

-The Congress formed a coalition government under Kamal Nath, which fell in March 2020 when MLAs loyal to Jyotiraditya Scindia revolted, paving the way for the return of Shivraj Singh Chouhan as chief minister.
+Subsequently, the Congress formed a coalition government under Kamal Nath but it collapsed in March 2020 when 25 MLAs loyal to Jyotiraditya Scindia revolted, paving the way for the return of Shivraj Singh Chouhan as chief minister.

+The state witnessed bypolls on 28 Assembly seats in 2020 after 25 MLAs of Congress resigned in support of Scindia, who rebelled against the grand-old party to join the BJP.
+Three seats were already lying vacant in the Assembly at that time due to various reasons.

+Of these 28 bypolls, the BJP won 19 seats, including 15 held by supporters of Scindia, while Congress won nine.